- Call us today on:

 If after following a full procedure, the employee is unable to return to work in the imminent future and there is no definite timescale for the employee to return in the near future, then at that stage it would be reasonable to dismiss on notice.
 Dismissal for ill health is a potentially fair reason for dismissal as it relates to the employee’s capability to do the work which he/she was employed to do, Section 98 Employment Rights Act 1996.

-If you have an employee on long term sickness absence and don’t know how to deal with the situation, Pearson Solicitors Employment team can guide you through the difficulties of ill health capability, performance managing, plus the hurdles to jump through to consider whether the employee may gain protection under the Equality Act 2010 (The Discrimination Legislation).
+If you have an employee on long term sickness absence and need help to manage the situation, Pearson Solicitors Employment Law team can guide you through the difficulties of ill health capability, performance managing, plus the aspects to consider whether the employee may gain protection under the Equality Act 2010 (The Discrimination Legislation).

 Please contact Susan or Victoria to discuss this further.